cschladetsch/CppEvents/Readme.md

 Events can be a function, a method, const or non-const.

-Not currently supported: lambda's and C++11 functions.
+Not currently supported: lambda's and C\+\+11 functions.
 This library was written well before these things existed, and it could be improved/re-written based on C++ generic functions.
 Probably, and perhaps at performance cost

-See http://web.archive.org/web/20140719090331/http://www.altdev.co/2011/10/30/c-events/ for the original article, which provides a detailed description of the library.
+See [webarchive](http://web.archive.org/web/20140719090331/http://www.altdev.co/2011/10/30/c-events/) for the original article, which also provides a detailed description of the library and architecture.

 ## Building the Header
 The file `EventTest/Source/CreateHeader.cpp` can be used to create `EventPP.h`, which is a single header that includes the entire library and had no external depandencies other than boost.
+This in available in the latest [Release](https://github.com/cschladetsch/CppEvents/releases/tag/v2.6).

+## Usage
+Simply `#include "EventP.hpp"`.

+There are no external dependencies.
+See [usage](EventTest/EventTest.cpp) from the unit tests.

 ## TODO
 Compare with new techniques available in C++ 11 plus, and leverage std::func<>.